 If you choose to file a disability related federal complaint, there are different federal agencies that handle these complaints depending on what type of alleged violation it is and which disability related law it involves.
 Use the following list of federal agencies and their contact information to find out their complaint filing process:

 HUD enforces the Fair Housing Act (FHA), which protects the rights of individuals with disabilities in most housing situations.
 If you feel you are being discriminated against based on your disability within a housing situation, consider contacting HUD for more information on your rights under FHA and the process for filing complaints with HUD.

 Department of Transportation (DOT)

 DOT enforces certain transportation regulations of the ADA.
 Their Federal Transit Administration works to ensure equal access to transportation systems for individuals with disabilities.
 For information on DOT's ADA regulations, and how to file a complaint, visit the Department of Transportation's website using the hyperlink above.

-The Northeast ADA Center's parent organization, the Employment and Disability Institute (EDI), conducts research and provides outreach via training, technical assistance, and dissemination of disability statistics.
+The Northeast ADA Center's parent organization, the Yang-Tan Institute (YTI), conducts research and provides outreach via training, technical assistance, and dissemination of disability statistics.
 EDI analyzes data and produces descriptive statistics from national surveys and administrative records of federal disability programs.
 EDI also works with organizations to help them maximize their use of disability statistics.
 To access relevant and timely disability related statistics for the United States, and for your specific state/territory, visit www.disabilitystatistics.org.